rjmcbain/JS-NYE-Countdown/README.md

 HTML  |  CSS  |  JavaScript

 ### About
-JavaScript app that utilizes the Data api that shows a countdown to the new year.
+JavaScript app that utilizes the Date object that shows a countdown to the new year.